 (a) Notwithstanding Section 2.1 of this Agreement, upon an Event of Default by a party, the other party may give notice in writing to the party in default specifying with particularity the Event of Default.
 Unless such Event of Default is cured within the applicable cure period (if any) associated with such Event of Default, this Agreement may be terminated by written notice (upon the delivery of such notice or at such later time as is specified in the notice) at the option of the party serving such notice of Event of Default.

-(b) If (i) Citizens elects to terminate this Agreement for any reason other than an Event of Default by Contractor or (ii) Contractor elects to terminate this Agreement due to an Event of Default by Citizens, then Citizens shall be liable for (“Termination Costs”) equal to the remaining months in the calendar year for which services have not been performed times twelve thousand dollars ($12,000).

-(b)(c) Termination or expiration of this Agreement shall not relieve either party from any obligation incurred or accrued prior to the effective date of such termination or expiration, or the right to audit, or deprive the party not in default of any remedy otherwise available to it consistent with the terms of this Agreement.
+(b) Termination or expiration of this Agreement shall not relieve either party from any obligation incurred or accrued prior to the effective date of such termination or expiration, or the right to audit, or deprive the party not in default of any remedy otherwise available to it consistent with the terms of this Agreement.

 ARTICLE 7